OpenShiftDemos/kubeflow-mpi-openfoam/README.md

 widely adopted Kubernetes there may be no need to to continue to maintain a separate/discrete HPC infrastructure, especially if that infrastructure lays dormant much of the time.

+It also did not set out to prove that Tekton Piplnes are the best way to handle the various pre, post, and processing steps of an HPC workload.
+It merely set out to show how it _could_ be done.

 Even if one were to assume that the reduced performance was simply the way things are, a serious consideration needs to be made when contemplating the